Region: South Peace

 Pine Le Moray

-Read more »One Island Lake
+One Island Lake

 Activities include bird watching, fishing, swimming and just relaxing.
 A variety of waterfowl congregate at One Island Lake.
 Moose, white-tail and mule deer, beaver and black bear are also common […]

-This campsite is near the lakeshore and renowned in the area for picnicking, swimming and boating activities.
+This campground is near the lakeshore and renowned in the area for picnicking, swimming and boating activities.
+A playground with accessible features is also available in the campground.

 Known for its beautiful sunsets Moberly Lake is easily accessible off Highway 29.
 The park provides campers wildlife viewing, boating, swimming, family picnicking and Northern Pike and Bull Trout fishing […]